 The NSF plays a unique role in protecting and expanding access to our nation's scientific collections.
-NSF supports research that utilizes existing collections as well as studies that gather new natural history specimens.
+NSF supports research that uses existing collections as well as studies that gather new natural history specimens.
 NSF's Directorates for Biological Sciences (BIO) and Geosciences (GEO) support research and student training opportunities in natural history collections.
+The NSF is also an important supporter of biological research infrastructure, such as natural history museums, living stock collections, and field stations.
+These place-based research centers enable studies that take place over long time periods and variable spatial scales.

-NSF is also funding state-of-the-art work to digitize high priority U.S. specimen collections.
+NSF funds state-of-the-art work to digitize high priority specimen collections.
 The result of this effort is that irreplaceable biological specimens and their associated data are now accessible through the Internet to researchers, educators, and the public.
-More than 95 million specimens are now online.
+More than 95 million specimens are now online, with millions more awaiting digitization.
 This effort involves biologists, computer scientists, and engineers in multi-disciplinary teams who develop innovative imaging, robotics, and data storage and retrieval methods.
-These new tools expedite the digitization of collections and contribute to the development of new products and services of value to other industries.
-Museum specimens and associated data also represent an extraordinary resource for teaching core concepts in science.
+These new tools expedite the digitization process and contribute to the development of new products and services of value to other industries.
+Museum specimens and associated data represent an extraordinary resource for teaching core concepts in science.

 In addition to supporting research, NSF's science, technology, engineering, and mathematics (STEM) education programs enhance the ability of museums, botanic gardens, zoos, and other research institutions to provide science learning opportunities for students.
-NSF's Advancing

-Informal STEM Learning program is furthering our understanding of informal science education outside of traditional classrooms.
+NSF's Advancing Informal STEM Learning program is furthering our understanding of informal science education outside of traditional classrooms.
 The program is especially valuable at broadening participation in science for underrepresented groups.